 The Inter-University Exchange (IE) program between Washington University, Saint Louis University (SLU) and the University of Missouri-St. Louis (UMSL) began in 1976 as an exchange agreement encouraging greater inter-institutional cooperation at the graduate level.
-Over time, this program has evolved to include undergraduate education; however, the basic provisions of the original agreement are still in place today, and participation continues to be at the discretion of each academic department or unit.
+Over time, this program has evolved to include undergraduate education.
+The basic provisions of the original agreement are still in place today, and participation continues to be at the discretion of each academic department or unit.

-- Such courses can be used in the fulfillment of degree or major requirements.
-(Students should consult with their dean's office for information about how IE course work will count toward GPA, units, and major requirements.)
+- Such courses can be used for the fulfillment of degree or major requirements.
+(Students should consult with their dean's office for information about how IE course work will count toward their grade-point average, units and major requirements.)

 - Such courses are not regularly offered at Washington University.

 - Registration for such courses requires preliminary approval of the student's major/department adviser, the student's division office or dean, and the academic department of the host university.